 About

-Previously, Perry worked as a professional bassoonist and classical saxophonist, performing solo and with orchestras and ensembles throughout New Zealand, including the New Zealand Symphony Orchestra, Christchurch Symphony Orchestra, and Dunedin Symphony Orchestra.
+Previously, I worked as a professional bassoonist and classical saxophonist, performing solo and with orchestras and ensembles throughout New Zealand, including the New Zealand Symphony Orchestra, Christchurch Symphony Orchestra, and Dunedin Symphony Orchestra.

 Education